babashka/sci/doc/fork-state-audit.md

 ### Memoization and lazy computation

+SCI's `memoize` now closes over a `SciAtom`, so it inherits the parent's cache at fork and subsequent fills remain world-local.
+Cached result values retain their ordinary sharing or explicit `Forkable` policy.
+Lazy sequences are
-SCI should provide a world-aware memoize implementation whose cache is a tracked state handle.
-Lazy sequences are harder: their realization cache is a small continuation, and arbitrary lazy bodies may perform effects.
+harder: their realization cache is a small continuation, and arbitrary lazy bodies may perform effects.
 They belong with the future execution/fiber model rather than a generic object copier.

 ### Transients and mutable aggregates